COJSSKY/whoami/README.md

 # whoami
-a simple terminal app
+a simple terminal app.
-to run, open the folder in the terminal and type ./whoami.py
+to run open the folder in the terminal and type ./whoami.py

 from cojssky with love